rbms-bsc/DCRMR/_pages/Ppdm/Place-of-distribution.md

 ## 5.26.3 General rule

-<a name="5.26.3.1">5.26.3.1</a> Transcribe place names associated with the distribution of a published manifestation as part of this element.
+<a name="5.26.3.1">5.26.3.1</a> Transcribe place names associated with the distribution of a published manifestation in the form and order in which it is presented in the source, unless instructed otherwise by specific instructions.

 <a name="5.26.3.2">5.26.3.2</a> Transcribe the place of distribution as it appears on the manifestation.
 If the place appears together with the name of a larger jurisdiction (e.g., country, state, or similar designation), or multiple such jurisdictions, transcribe these as well.